EmadIdris/reading-notes04/201/class-09.md

 that happen on all of the children of an element.
-+ The most commonly used events are W3C DOM events, although there are others in the HTMLS specification as well as browser-specific events.
++ The most commonly used events are W3C DOM events, although there are others in the HTMLS specification as well as browser-specific events